aieccixi/catToy/README.md

 # catToy
-A cat toy using Raspberry Pi, Pi-Camera, lasers, and servos.
+A cat toy using Raspberry Pi, Pi-Camera, lasers, servos, and NODE.JS!

+Ultimate goal is to control a laser pointer over a streamed video web server.

+nodetest dir requires socket.io to run

 Parts of code being used from: https://www.w3schools.com/nodejs/nodejs_raspberrypi_webserver_websocket.asp